 Remove the item identified by name from this container.
 This removes all references to the item in the OPF manifest, guide and spine as well as from any internal caches.

 Renames a file from current_name to new_name.
-It automatically rebases all links inside the file if the directory the file is in changes.
+It automatically rebases all links inside the file if the folder the file is in changes.
 Note however, that links are not updated in the other files that could reference this file.
 This is for performance, such updates should be done once, in bulk.

 Convert a parsed object (identified by canonical name) into a bytestring.
 See